Updated: Apr 25

 4. Express how you feel

 When you are alone in your safe place give yourself full permission to feel your anger.
 Then put on some music and move your body.
 Start shaking, jumping up and down and move your body, feel this energy rushing through you.
 Give a sound, shout, scream or cry, curse use all four letter words.
+Give a tantrum.
 Punch a pillow, throw it around and fully let go into this physical expression.
 After about 10 minutes I guarantee that you will feel calm, relieved and much more peaceful.
 Try it!
 What do you have to loose?

 5. Process your experience

 When you are calm take a piece of paper and write all of your thoughts down, just allow the words flow onto the paper.
-When you finished writing and you feel empty ask yourslef the following questions.
+You can ask yourself the following questions.

 Why did I get so angry?
-Where is this anger coming from within me?
+What is my real problem?

 What can I learn from this experience?